Various Tasting Notes

 2001 LAGRANGE: Classic St.Julien wine with a lot of elegance and finesse, ripe red fruit, superb structure and long finish.
 87-91p?
 Tasted twice - last time in November 2007.
 Not consistent notes.

-1996 LAGRANGE: This was a massive wine with very pronounced character of C.Sauvignon (mint and tobacco leaves), strong, dense and intense palate with stunning balance and persistent aftertaste.
+1996 LAGRANGE: This was a massive wine with a very pronounced C.Sauvignon (mint and tobacco leaves) character, strong, dense and intense palate with stunning balance and persistent aftertaste.
 93p.
 Tasted in November 2007.

 1995 LAGRANGE: It resembled a lot of 1996 but with less power and concentration.
 But once again, great value for the money here.
 90p.
 Tasted in November 2007.